 At Bankrate we strive to help you make smarter financial decisions.
 While we adhere to strict , this post may contain references to products from our partners.
 Here's an explanation for .
 The content on this page is accurate as of the posting date; however, some of the offers mentioned may have expired.
 Terms apply to the offers listed on this page.
 Any opinions, analyses, reviews or recommendations expressed in this article are those of the author’s alone, and have not been reviewed, approved or otherwise endorsed by any card issuer.

-Ideally, you secure a 0 percent APR for a limited time, then quickly pay down as much debt as possible.
-Balance transfer cards come with different introductory periods and subsequent APRs as well as a variety of additional perks (or not), so you’ll want to take time to compare options before you apply.
+Ideally, you secure a 0 percent APR for a limited time, then quickly pay down as much debt as possible in that window.
+Balance transfer cards come with different introductory periods and subsequent APRs — and potentially a variety of additional perks — so take the time to compare options before you apply.

-If you’re wondering how to choose a balance transfer credit card, here are the most important considerations we’ll discuss below:
+If you’re wondering how to choose a balance transfer credit card, here are the most important considerations.

 Don’t stop reading after “0 percent interest.”
 There are two key caveats you need to know about how credit card balance transfers work.

 The first is that 0 percent offers are always for a limited time.
-Even though they don’t last forever, some intro offers can be quite long.
+Even though they don’t last forever, some introductory offer periods can be quite long.
 The best balance transfer credit cards offer up to 21 months sans interest.
-After the intro period ends, whatever balance you have on the card will start accruing interest at the regular APR.
+After the intro period ends, whatever balance you have on the card will start accruing interest at the card’s regular APR.
 This is why it’s ideal to pay off your entire balance before the intro period expires.

 The other key consideration is the balance transfer fee.
-Most balance transfer cards charge between 3 and 5 percent (with a $5 minimum) of the transferred balance.
+Most balance transfer cards charge a fee between 3 and 5 percent (with a $5 minimum) of the transferred balance.
 For example, if you transferred $1,000 of debt to a card with a 5 percent balance transfer fee, you would owe a $50 balance transfer fee.
-Use Bankrate’s balance transfer calculator to ensure that paying the fee is worth it due to how much you’ll save on interest.
+Use Bankrate’s balance transfer calculator to ensure that paying the fee is worth it considering how much you’ll save on interest.

 Take the time to figure out exactly how much debt you have, and remember that it’s possible to consolidate debt from several credit cards onto one new balance transfer card.